centau/vide/docs/tut/crash-course/6-root.md

 instance to be garbage collected.

-You don't need to worry about ensuring all your effects are created within a root scope, since you should be creating all your UI and corresponding effects within a top-level `mount()` call that puts all your UI together.
+You don't need to worry about ensuring all your effects are created within a root reactive scope, since you should be creating all your UI and corresponding effects within a top-level `mount()` call that puts all your UI together.
 So it is safe to assume that any effect you create will be created under this top level scope.
 Vide will prevent you from accidently doing otherwise anyways.